Take action for nature: Join a predator free group

 Our native species are in trouble and need us to act

-You do not need to be fit or enjoy working outside to get involved.
-Community groups often need volunteers to help with many other tasks.
-Like event organisation, grant writing, social media and project planning.
+You don’t need to be fit or enjoy working outside to get involved.
+Groups often need volunteers to help with many other tasks.
+Like event organisation, grant application writing, social media, data entry and project planning.
 Think about the skills you already have and how they could benefit a community group near you.

 Many volunteers enjoy the social aspect of volunteering – you can join with a group of friends or going along by yourself and meet new people.